NVIDIA-Omniverse/kit-extension-template/README.md

 ```

 Look for "omni.hello.world" extension in extension manager and enable it.
 Try applying changes to any python files, it will hot-reload and you can observe results immediately.

+# Running Tests

+There are 2 ways to run extension tests:

+1. Run: `app\kit\test_ext.bat omni.hello.world  --ext-folder exts`

+That will run test process with all tests and exit.
+For development mode pass `--dev`: that will open test selection window.
+As everywhere, hotreload also works in this mode, give it a try by changing some code!

+2. In *Extension Manager* (*Window -> Extensions*) find your extension, click on *TESTS* tab, click *Run Test*

+For more information on testing refer to: http://omniverse-docs.s3-website-us-east-1.amazonaws.com/kit-sdk/104.0/docs/guide/ext_testing.html

 # Sharing Your Extensions